nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Servlet API 3.1 is now used in Nuxeo code.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24386](https://jira.nuxeo.com/browse/NXP-24386).

+#### Nginx File Upload / Download Acceleration {{since '10.3'}}

+This feature allows an Nginx proxy in front of Nuxeo to accelerate uploads and downloads.

+In order to enable this feature you must add to your nuxeo.conf:
+`nuxeo.nginx.accel.enabled=true`

+IMPORTANT: when this feature is enabled, you MUST front the Nuxeo server with a Nginx proxy that correctly deals with the X-Accel-Location header.
+Not doing so would be a SECURITY HOLE.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25831](https://jira.nuxeo.com/browse/NXP-25831).

 <!--- ### User workspace -->